-Halli HarrisPresident ElectSenior Environmental Specialist, WilliamsHalli Harris has worked in the energy industry for 19 years as an environmental project manager.
+Halli HarrisPresident ElectSenior Environmental Specialist, WilliamsHalli Harris has worked in the energy industry for 20 years as an environmental project manager.
 Her focus has been in the natural gas industry, and she specializes in projects regulated by the Federal Energy Regulatory Commission (FERC).
 Over her career, she has worked in the United States and Canada across multiple project phases.
-Her work on major projects has involved identification of project feasibility, project siting, biological field surveys, regulatory agency coordination, environmental reporting and permitting, mitigation, environmental compliance, construction inspection, and post construction environmental monitoring.
-She has worked with Williams for the last 4 years as a senior environmental scientist supporting project teams working throughout the west.
+Her work has involved identification of project feasibility, project siting, biological field surveys, regulatory agency coordination, environmental reporting and permitting, mitigation, environmental compliance, construction inspection, and post construction environmental monitoring.
+She has worked with Williams for the last 5 years as a senior environmental scientist supporting project teams working throughout the west.
 Halli is a certified professional wetland scientists (PWS) and project management professional (PMP).

 Cassandra CantrellTreasurerAssociate Accountant, Dominion EnergyI am associate accountant at Dominion Energy.
 This is my first job in the industry after completing my bachelors degree in Accounting at Brigham Young University- Idaho.
 I love working in the energy industry.